-Carrying the right level of risk - not all risk is bad

-Risk is not inherently a bad thing and it is important to understand that every organisation must carry some level of risk in order to achieve its objectives.
-Risk evaluation aids an organisation to understand if they are carrying the right amount of risk, thereby helping decision makers know if there are areas they could potentially take more risk in, and areas where they are carrying too much, and need to reduce.
+Carrying the right level of risk - not all risk is bad - Risk is not inherently a bad thing and it is important to understand that every entity must carry some level of risk in order to achieve its objectives.
+Risk evaluation aids an entity to understand if they are carrying the right amount of risk, thereby helping decision makers know if there are areas they could potentially take more risk in, and areas where they are carrying too much, and need to reduce.

-The concept of risk appetite

-As noted above, an organisation cannot function if it carries no risk and it is generally accepted that in order to operate, organisations will inevitably be exposed to risk.
+The concept of risk appetite - As noted above, an entity cannot function if it carries no risk and it is generally accepted that in order to operate, entities will inevitably be exposed to risk.
 Because of this, it is important for those in charge of an organisation to be mindful of how much risk an organisation is comfortable with being exposed to.
-This appetite for risk should be articulated within the organisations risk framework and should provide details of when it is acceptable to accept higher levels of risk, under what circumstances, and with what level of control is required.
+This appetite for risk should be articulated within the organisations risk appetite statement and should provide details of when the entity is willing to accept higher levels of risk, under what circumstances, and what level of control and monitoring is required.

 Decisions on tolerability should also be made after considering the broader context of the risk including the impact of the risk upon entities outside of the organisation.
-Treatment decisions must be made also in accordance with financial, legal, regulatory and other requirements.
+Treatment decisions must also be made in accordance with financial, legal, regulatory, reputation, people and other requirements.
 Ultimately though, the considered and informed acceptance of risk supports decision making and is essential to entity performance including the achievement of objectives.

-Why is it important?

-Organisation resources are always limited.
+Why is it important? - Organisation resources are always limited.
 As such, decisions need to be made as to which identified risks are the most detrimental to the organisation's objectives and operations; this allows the treatment to be prioritised.